mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ...
 ```

-Although last two solutions work, they look a bit more imperative with the extra constant assignment.
+Although the last two solutions work, they look imperative because of the extra constant assignment.
 Third approach could be:

 ### Updated Props